Materials-Data-Science-and-Informatics/survey_dashboard/README.md

-# Survey dashboard
+# Survey Dashboard

 A dashboard to display survey data in an interactive way.

 ## Overview

 This repository contains a dashboard using Panel and Bokeh, developed to display data from HMC surveys in an interactive exploratory way.
 It is designed such that the code for the interactive visualizations might be reused for other projects.
 Example of a deployed version can be found [here](https://dashboard.survey.helmholtz-metadaten.de/survey_dashboard)